dosbox-staging/dosbox-staging/website/docs/getting-started/introduction.md

 ## Installing DOSBox Staging

+You must use the latest stable version of DOSBox Staging for this guide.
 If you already have other versions of DOSBox on your computer, installing DOSBox Staging won't interfere with them at all.
 Experienced users can certainly use multiple DOSBox variants on the same machine without problems, but if you're a beginner, we recommend starting with a clean slate to avoid confusing yourself.
 Make sure you've removed all other DOSBox versions from your machine first, then proceed with the DOSBox Staging installation steps.

 <h3>Windows</h3>